qdm12/Password-Derivator/README.md

         - HTTP sniffing
         - HTTPS and NSA backdoors at certificate authorities issuing your keys
     - Loss
-6. Finish User interface with [Kivy](https://kivy.org)
+- Finish unit tests, with coveralls and Travis CI
+- Docstring with Sphinx
-7. Make it USB portable
+- Make it USB portable
-8. Bring support to Android and iOS with [Kivy](https://kivy.org)
-9. Write proper documentation and update "What does it do ?"
+- Make password robustness check better
+    - Add other dictionaries
+    - Check for birthdates in password
+    - Check for common names of individuals (i.e. Trump)
+    - Check for common names of places (i.e. Paris)
-10. Write some C code binding to Python to securely erase memory
+- Write some C code binding to Python to securely erase memory

 ## Done
 - Write/Read of master password digest
 - Recovery procedure if the master password digest file is lost
 - Password generated matches all website requirements (hopefully)
 - Unique password generated for each website
-- Docstring with Sphinx
+- Argon2ID
+- Unit tests for robustness.py
+- Robustness of password is calculated and transparent

+## To do eventually
+- SSH keys generation from file
+- AES encryption of files/directories
+- Shamir Secret sharing
+- Show robustness of password: # of words, # of letters, # of digits etc.

 ## What does it do, SIMPLIFIED
 1. You input your *password* and *birthdate* **once** to generate the file `MasterPasswordDigest.txt`